BLACK BANNER

 Prior to founding Morningside, Dr. Johnson was professor at Central Washington University, director of staff training at the Fernald School in Massachusetts, and instructional designer at Northeastern University in Boston.
 He received his M.S.
 (1974) and Ph.D.
 (1977) in psychology at the University of Massachusetts in Amherst under the mentorship of Drs.
 Beth Sulzer-Azaroff, Ellen Reese, and John Donahoe.
 He received his B.S. in psychology and sociology from Georgetown University (1973), under the mentorship of Dr. J Gilmour Sherman.
 He also counts Drs.
 Fred Keller, Charles Ferster, B. F. Skinner, Susan Markle, John Dewey, Siegfried Engelmann, Ogden Lindsey, Israel Goldiamond, Arthur Whimbey, and colleague Joe Layng as major influences on his work.

 Dr. Johnson enjoys reading philosophy, mysteries, ancient history, psychology, and books about teaching and children.
-He also enjoys rock, and electronic downbeat and ambient music, and conversations about politics and public policy.
+He also enjoys rock, electronic downbeat and ambient music, and conversations about politics and public policy.

 His recent publications include: